IncognitoOmi/Gemini-SMC-Trading-Bot-/README.md

-# 📸 Gemini SMC Sniper Entry App
+# 📸 Gemini SMC Trading App

 This is a **Streamlit-based AI trading assistant** that analyzes uploaded chart images using **Google's Gemini Vision model** and provides sniper trade setups based on **ICT Smart Money Concepts (SMC)**.
 The model returns **Buy/Sell signals**, **entry**, **stop loss**, and a detailed **rationale**.